Materialism

 Materialism is closely related to physicalism—the view that all that exists is ultimately physical.
-Philosophical physicalism has evolved from materialism with the theories of the physical sciences to incorporate more sophisticated notions of physicality than mere ordinary matter (e.g. spacetime, physical energies and forces, and dark matter).
-Thus, the term physicalism is preferred over materialism by some, while others use the terms as if they were synonymous.
+Philosophical physicalism has evolved from materialism with the theories of the physical sciences to incorporate forms of physicality in addition to ordinary matter (e.g. spacetime, physical energies and forces, and exotic matter).
+Thus, some prefer the term physicalism to materialism, while others use them as synonyms.
+Materialism is also related to naturalism—the position that only natural laws and forces operate in the universe.